Sustainable & Responsible Tourism

 – animal welfare including Jareer Mules and several more

 We have raised money for these projects in a variety of ways including selling our on-line cook book.
 More details about our charitable work.

-Offering award-winning vegetarian and vegan food options at all meals.
+Offering award-winning vegetarian and vegan food prepared from fresh ingredients at all meals.

 Promoting sustainable transport for our clients through overland travel (see your carbon footprint below) and local excursions on foot or by horse-drawn taxis; when using motorised transport, we try to create groups to share the vehicle (and experience) and we offer bicycles for hire.